-Proteomics Laboratory
+Proteomics Lab

 To improve our understanding of the proteins that are relevant to the cancer process, Cancer Biomarker and Proteomics Laboratory was established at Shiraz Institute for Cancer Research (ICR) in June 2007.
 Proteomics is the simultaneous study of the nearly all the proteins in a cell type or tissue, and the changes during various conditions.
 In contrary to the genome which is constant in almost all the cells of an individual, the proteome differs from cell to cell and is constantly changing through biochemical interactions with the genome and the environment.